In this article

 Three of the Biggest Life Insurance Beneficiary Mistakes

 Choosing a life insurance policy is a major decision.
-Deciding on a life insurance beneficiary, the person who will receive the payout if something happens to you, is an ever bigger one.
-Top importance, in fact.
+Deciding on a life insurance beneficiary—the person who will receive the payout if something happens to you— might be an ever bigger one.

 This is the person who will receive the benefit from your life insurance policy if you pass away.
 The most common reason people take out term life insurance policies is because they’re responsible for financially supporting loved ones.
-So naming the appropriate loved ones in your policy is of the utmost importance.
+So naming the appropriate loved ones as beneficiaries is a big part of ensuring your policy does what you intend it to.

-If you were to pass away, the insurance company would pay out a death benefit to your beneficiaries, and those proceeds can go toward things like your funeral expenses or their household bills, childcare, college expenses or anything else.
-(Here's more on what you can do with a life insurance payout.)
+If you were to pass away, the insurance company would pay out a death benefit to your beneficiaries.
+Those proceeds can go toward things like your funeral expenses, household bills, childcare, college expenses or anything else.

 It’s up to you to decide what percentage of the payout goes to each life insurance beneficiary.
-Don’t hesitate to ask about having multiple beneficiaries and if there are any limits on how many beneficiaries you can name.
+Don’t hesitate to ask about having multiple beneficiaries and whether there are any limits on how many you can name.

 You can also choose contingent life insurance beneficiaries.
 In that case, the payout would only go to the contingent beneficiary if the primary beneficiaries are no longer alive.
-For example, maybe your spouse is your primary beneficiary, but your child or sibling is your contingent beneficiary.
+For example, your spouse might be your primary beneficiary, but your child or sibling could be your contingent beneficiary.

-Choosing contingents can be a way to make sure the life insurance benefit goes where you want it to, even if your original plans aren’t possible.
+Choosing contingents can ensure that the life insurance benefit goes where you want it to, even if your original plans aren’t possible.

 Family might’ve meant Mom, Dad and two scrubbed-cheek kiddos in 1950s sitcoms, but that’s not real life.
 For many of us, family is beautiful, messy and complicated, which can make the beneficiary section of a policy a little trickier.